-En Espanol

-Este informe contiene informacion muy

-importante.
-Traduzcalo o hable con un

-amigo quien lo entienda bien.
+En Espanol Este informe contiene informacion muy importante.
+Traduzcalo o hable con un amigo quien lo entienda bien.

-During 1999 the Water Resources Department monitored and tested for over 120 different regulated and unregulated substances in the water supply, including microbiological, radiological, inorganic,
+During 2000 the Water Resources Department monitored and tested for over 120 different regulated and unregulated substances in the water supply, including microbiological, radiological, inorganic, synthetic organic, and volatile organic contaminants.

-This table shows the results of our monitoring for the period of January 1 to December 31, 1999 and the most recent test results of contaminants that were not due to be tested in 1999.
+This table shows the results of our monitoring for the period of January 1to December 31, 2000 and the most recent test results of contaminants that were not due to be tested in 2000.
 Only contaminants actually detected are listed.
-Information on other monitored contaminants and the Water Resources Department's
+Information on other monitored contaminants and the Water Resources Department's monitoring program may be obtained by calling the Townsend Water Laboratory at 375-2227.